Update 23 September 2019

 The new parking regime has had a lot of “teething troubles”.
 Adjustments to car parking have already been made in Shrewsbury.
 Now more changes are about to go out to consultation.
 The changes were set out in a paper approved by cabinet last Wednesday.
 For Ludlow, the main proposed changes are:

-- Two on-street parking residents permits for each property
+- Possibly two on-street parking residents permits for each property

 - A change in boundaries between the Red Zone and Blue Zone to move College Street residents into the Red Zone

 - One digital on-street permit for each holiday let property

 - A different way of capping the number of season and resident permit in Galdeford car park

 These changes are welcome.
 But they are not likely to implemented until next spring.
 Other essential changes such as the high cost of on-street parking in the Red Zone will not be discussed until a promised review of the car parking regime in November.